syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 ### Limitations

-1. SfDataGrid has the support to freeze the number of column from left or right.
-There is no support to freeze the specific column.
+1. SfDataGrid has support to freeze the number of columns from the left or right.
+There is no support to freeze a specific column.

 ## Stacked Headers